Do Undocumented Immigrants Pay Taxes?

 Do Undocumented Immigrants Pay Taxes Through U.S. Employers?

 Although many U.S. employers pay undocumented persons in cash or "under the table," others do not.
-That means they must follow U.S. payroll laws, which require them to withdraw a portion of each paycheck, both for federal income tax purposes and so as to deposit some of it into the Social Security and Medicare system.
-Employers normally arrange this based on the employee's Social Security number (SSN), which can introduce complications in the case of undocumented immigrants, but doesn't prevent tax collection, as discussed next.
+That means employers must follow U.S. payroll laws, which require them to withdraw a portion of each employee's paycheck, both for federal income tax purposes and so as to deposit some of it into the Social Security and Medicare system.

 Can Undocumented Immigrants Get an SSN?

 For most undocumented immigrants, obtaining an SSN is impossible.
-A few received one during a time during when their presence in the United States was legal (but then their immigration status ran out).
-Some use false numbers that actually belong to someone else.
-Some, however, use an alternative number for tax purposes called an Individual Taxpayer Identification Number or ITIN.
-An ITIN is available to anyone in the United States, whether they're documented or not.
+A few received an SSN during a time during when their presence and employment in the United States was legal, such as on a student or work visa; but then their immigration status ran out.
+Some undocumented immigrants use false Social Security numbers that actually belong to someone else.

 Do ITINs Offer the Same Benefits as SSNs?